soliloquy (n.): a long speech made by a character in a drama to the audience to reveal his/her inner thoughts

 John was dared to stop in the middle of practice and screech, “I miss my mommy!” in a high-pitched voice three times.
 He did it and became the football team’s object of derision for the next few months.

-Anonymous asked: Hi!
+Anonymous said: Hi!
 Just want to thank you so much for handling the site and making up clever mnemonics.
 They really help a lot! :D

 Thank you, you lovely person!